Leeanne Bell McManus: School of Design Faculty

 Dr. Leeanne M. Bell McManus , Ph.D.

-Selected by the Eastern Communication Association's membership to plan the 2018 convention in Pittsburgh, PA, and will then move to president of the organization in 2019.
+Selected by the Eastern Communication Association's membership to plan the 2018 convention in Pittsburgh, PA, and was President of the organization from 2019-2020.

 Organized the convention in Las Vegas, Nevada for the Communication Ethics division of the NCA.
-I was in charge of reviewing and slotting papers, panels, and posters for the division.
+I oversaw reviewing and slotting papers, panels, and posters for the division.
 As chair, I sat on the nominating committee and legislative committee for the national organization and wrote newsletters for our division.

 Organized the first chapter of Lambda Pi Eta at Stevenson University.
 Lambda Pi Eta inducted its first class in the Spring 2008 and has continued to induct students every semester.
 SU received the Rookie Chapter of the Year award in 2009.

 Leeanne M. Bell McManus, Ph.D.
-(Duquesne University) is a professor in the Business Communication department at Stevenson University.
-She has co-authored three books, Communication Ethics: Dialogue and Difference (with Ronald C. Arnett and Janie Harden Fritz) Conflict between Persons: The Origins of Leadership (with Ronald C. Arnett and Amanda G. McKendree) and Event Planning: Communicating Theory and Practice (with Chip Rouse and Stephanie Verni).
-She has published excerpts in Integrated Marketing Communication: Creating Spaces for Engagement (with Chip Rouse), Exploring Communication Ethics: Interviews with Influential Scholars in the Field (with Ronald C. Arnett and Pat Arneson) and The Encyclopedia of Social Identity.
-Dr. Bell McManus has also published in Atlantic Journal of Communication, Choice: Current Reviews for Academic Libraries, Communication Annual: Journal of the Pennsylvania Communication Association, Communication Education, Journal of the Association for Communication Administration, and Review of Communication.
-She is a member of the National Communication Association, the Eastern Communication Association and the Southern Communication Association.
-At the national level, she is currently the past president of the Communication Ethics Division, and at the regional level, she is the Vice President.
-She teaches and conducts research in communication ethics, event planning, conflict, leadership, and interpersonal communication.
+(Duquesne University) is a professor in the Communication Department at Stevenson University.
+She has co-authored four books, Communication Ethics: Activities for critical thinking and reflection, Communication Ethics: Dialogue and Difference, Conflict between Persons: The Origins of Leadership and Event Planning: Communicating Theory and Practice.
+She has published excerpts in Integrated Marketing Communication: Creating Spaces for Engagement, Exploring Communication Ethics: Interviews with Influential Scholars in the Field, The Encyclopedia of Communication Ethics, and The Encyclopedia of Social Identity.
+Dr. Bell McManus has published excerpts in Integrated Marketing Communication: Creating Spaces for Engagement, Exploring Communication Ethics: Interviews with Influential Scholars in the Field, The Encyclopedia of Social Identity and The Encyclopedia of Communication Ethics.
+She has published in Atlantic Journal of Communication, Choice: Current Reviews for Academic Libraries, Communication Annual: Journal of the Pennsylvania Communication Association, Communication Education, Journal of the Association for Communication Administration, and Review of Communication.
+She was name Teacher of the Year by the Public Relations Society of America (PRSA), Maryland Chapter and is a Teaching Fellow for the Eastern Communication Association.
+She is a member of the National Communication Association (NCA), the Eastern Communication Association (ECA) and the Southern States Communication Association (SSCA).
+She is the past president of the Communication Ethics Division of NCA and past president of the Eastern Communication Association.
+She teaches and conducts research in communication ethics, event planning, conflict, leadership, instructional communication and interpersonal communication.

 Ballard, R. L., Hoffer, M, & Bell McManus, L. M. (2016).
 Communication ethics: A vital resource in an ever-changing world.
 Choice: Current Reviews for Academic Libraries, 54, 155-164.